yubingy/bcproject/README.md

-# bcproject
+# The Prototype of Order Tracking & Certification Application Leveraging Blockchain Technology - final project for COMP90055
-final project for COMP90055
+This project is developed using react box